-- (1) Calculate the CWB{ref} using the CAN-CWB Methodology for all Standard Refining Process Units, including the hydrogen generated via Hydrogen Generation units, if present expressed in CWB{ref} per calendar day.
+- (1) Calculate the CWBref using the CAN-CWB Methodology for all Standard Refining Process Units, including the hydrogen generated via Hydrogen Generation units, if present expressed in CWBref per calendar day.
 Exclude CWB adjustments associated with Sales and Exports of steam and electricity resulting from the presence of a cogeneration unit inside the refinery. - (2) Calculate the Petroleum Refinery 'direct-only emissions' expressed in tonnes CO2e per year) including Hydrogen Generation units emissions (reported under ON.132), if that process unit is present.
-Exclude from these emissions the cogeneration unit emissions, if present inside the refinery. - (3) Calculate the Petroleum Refinery 'indirect emissions' using the CAN-CWB Methodology expressed in tonnes CO2e per year.
+Exclude from these emissions the cogeneration unit emissions, if present inside the refinery and if the ratio of electricity output (in GJ) to the total energy input (in GJ) of the cogeneration unit is greater than 5%. - (3) Calculate the Petroleum Refinery 'indirect emissions' using the CAN-CWB Methodology expressed in tonnes CO2e per year.
 Use an emission factor of 0.521 tonnes CO2e per MWh for calculating indirect emissions from electricity obtained from outside the refinery and from a cogeneration unit located inside the refinery.
-Use an emission factor of 0.059 tonne CO2e per million Btu/d for calculating indirect emissions from steam imported from outside the refinery and from a cogeneration unit located inside the refinery. - (4) If a Hydrogen Generation unit is present, calculate the Petroleum Refinery 'direct-only emissions' expressed in tonnes CO2e per calendar year excluding the Hydrogen Generation unit emissions.
-As per (2) above, exclude from these emissions the cogeneration unit emissions, if present inside the refinery. - (5) Calculate the Direct Only CAN-CWB (with H2, no Cogen) for the refinery as per the CAN-CWB Methodology using the values from (1), (2) and (3) above expressed in CAN-CWB per calendar day. - (6) Calculate the Direct Only CAN-CWB (without H2 and cogeneration) by multiplying (5) and (4), divided by (2) expressed in CAN-CWB per calendar day. - (7) Calculate the annual Direct Only CAN-CWB (without H2 and cogeneration) by multiplying (6) with the number of days in the year expressed in CAN-CWB per calendar year.
+Use an emission factor of 0.059 tonne CO2e per million Btu/d for calculating indirect emissions from steam imported from outside the refinery and from a cogeneration unit located inside the refinery. - (4) Calculate the Direct Only CAN-CWB (with H2, no Cogen) for the refinery as per the CAN-CWB Methodology using the values from (1), (2) and (3) above expressed in CAN-CWB per calendar day. - (5) Calculate the annual Direct Only CAN-CWB (with H2 and cogeneration) by multiplying (4) with the number of days in the year expressed in CAN-CWB per calendar year.